A Complete B.R.A.T. Diet Food List for When Norovirus Hits

 White rice

-Now's the time to lean in to your love for white rice.
-"You may be wired to go for whole grain, high fiber options when it comes to carbs — but trust me when I say that gentle is best when your tummy is uneasy," Stamm says.
-Since it's low in fiber, white rice is easy to digest, and its starchy quality may help turn loose stools into firmer ones.
+“You may be tempted to go for whole grain, high fiber options when it comes to carbs, but gentle is best when your tummy is uneasy," Stamm says.
+Because white rice is low in fiber, it’s easier to digest, and bland enough to soothe an upset stomach.

 what to eat with an upset stomach